Thorp, Wisconsin: Geography

 Thorp is located at (44.959792, -90.801061).

-According to the United States Census Bureau, the city has a total area of 1.41 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 1.41 sqmi, all land.

 History

 The forest around Thorp was Ojibwe (Chippewa) territory in the decades before white settlers arrived.
 In the 1837 Treaty of St. Peters, the Ojibwe ceded Thorp and much of northern Wisconsin to the U.S. Around 1837 a sawmill and settlement began in Chippewa Falls to the west.
 In 1844 James O'Neill settled at Neillsville to the south.
 From 1847 to 1853 surveyors for the U.S. government marked off the section lines that would become Thorp and assessed timber and land quality.

 The first settler near what would become Thorp was James Seneca Boardman, arriving in 1870 and building a log cabin for his family in what would become the Town of Withee.
 He made a little money by shaving shingles in the winter and hauling them by ox-sled 50 miles to Black River Falls, where he sold the shingles and returned with supplies.
 There were some Ojibwe families around, but that first year the Boardmans' nearest settler neighbors were ten miles away where Longwood is, and the nearest post office was in Greenwood.

 Other settlers arrived soon.
 In 1871 D.R.
 Goodwin and George W. Richards settled in what is now the Town of Withee and Michael McCaffrey started a home within what are now the city limits of Thorp.
 They generally tried to clear land in the summer and made shingles or worked in logging camps in winter.
 James Boardman's brother Ephraim arrived with his family in late 1872, and in the next few years they were joined by George Courter, Nelson Courter, William Buyatt, S.S.
 Warner, Zeph Worden, William Jerard and F.M.
 Futts.

 In 1874 the community built a log schoolhouse.
 The teacher was Mrs. Almeda Edmunds from Black River Falls, and she boarded with the J.S.
 Boardmans.
 Also in 1874 B.J.
 Brown established a post office named Winnieoka four miles east of what would become Thorp.
 He also stocked some goods which he sold to the locals.
 The following year, 1875, E.A.
 Boardman started selling some provisions hauled from Colby in what would become Thorp.

 In 1876 the county board established the township of Thorp.
 E.A.
 Boardman was elected chairman.
 The 29 voters also agreed on some taxes: $1000 for improving roads, $300 for bridges, $25 for the school fund.
 They also agreed to split the children into two school districts.
 That year the school district built a frame schoolhouse.